farirpgs/fari-app/lib/srds/fate-core.md

 - **Taking Cover**: You can use advantages to represent positions of cover and invoke them for your defense.
 This can be as general as Found Some Cover or as specific as Behind the Big Oak Bar.
 - **Altering the Environment**: You can use advantages to alter the environment to your benefit, creating barriers to movement by scattering Loose Junk everywhere, or setting things On Fire.
 That last one is a favorite in Fate.

-#### Other Actions In A Conflict
+### Other Actions In A Conflict

 As stated above, you may find yourself in a situation where you want to do something else while your friends are fighting.
 You might be disarming a death trap, searching for a piece of information, or checking for hidden assailants.

 In order to do this, GMs, set the player up with a modified form of challenge.
 One of the tasks is likely “defend yourself”—in any exchange where someone attacks you or tries to create an advantage on you, you must defend successfully in order to be able to take one of the other actions in the challenge.
 So long as no one has successfully attacked you or stuck an advantage on you, you can use your action to roll for one of the challenge goals.

-##### Free Actions
+> #### Free Actions
+>

-Sometimes it just makes sense that your character is doing something else in conjunction with or as a step toward their action in an exchange.
+> Sometimes it just makes sense that your character is doing something else in conjunction with or as a step toward their action in an exchange.
 You quick-draw a weapon before you use it, you shout a warning before you kick in a door, or you quickly size up a room before you attack.
 These little bits of action are colorful description more than anything else, meant to add atmosphere to the scene.
+>

-GMs, don’t fall into the trap of trying to police every little detail of a player’s description.
+> GMs, don’t fall into the trap of trying to police every little detail of a player’s description.
 Remember, if there’s no significant or interesting opposition, you shouldn’t require a roll—just let the players accomplish what they say they do.
 Reloading a gun or fishing for something in your backpack is part of performing the action.
 You shouldn’t require any mechanics to deal with that.

-{example}

-Cynere is trying to get a door open so that she and her friends can escape into an ancient vault rather than fighting off endless hordes of temple guardians.
+> Cynere is trying to get a door open so that she and her friends can escape into an ancient vault rather than fighting off endless hordes of temple guardians.
+>

-Amanda says, “Well, let’s call it a Fair (+2) Crafts action to get the door open, and a Fair (+2) Physique roll to push it open enough to slide through, because it’s one of those heavy vault doors.
+> Amanda says, “Well, let’s call it a Fair (+2) Crafts action to get the door open, and a Fair (+2) Physique roll to push it open enough to slide through, because it’s one of those heavy vault doors.
 The other action is defending yourself.”
+>

-On that exchange, Cynere successfully defends against an attack, so she uses her action to pick the lock.
+> On that exchange, Cynere successfully defends against an attack, so she uses her action to pick the lock.
 She fails, and decides to succeed at a cost.
 Amanda figures the easiest thing is to hit her with a consequence because she’s in a fight.
 So she gets the door open, but not before one of the temple guardians gives her a Gouged Leg.
+>

-On the next exchange, she fails to defend against an attack, so she doesn’t get to roll for the challenge.
+> On the next exchange, she fails to defend against an attack, so she doesn’t get to roll for the challenge.
+>

-On the third exchange, she defends and succeeds with style at the Physique roll to get the door open.
+> On the third exchange, she defends and succeeds with style at the Physique roll to get the door open.
 She signals to her friends and takes a Head Start boost, because it’s about to be a chase…

-#### Ending A Conflict
+### Ending A Conflict

 Under most circumstances, when all of the members of one side have either conceded the conflict or have been taken out, the conflict is over.

 GMs, once you know a conflict has definitively ended, you can pass out all the fate points earned from concession.
 Players, take the fate points for when your aspects were invoked against you, make a note of whatever consequences you suffered in the fight, and erase any checks in your stress boxes.

-{example}

-After much struggle and insanity, the warehouse conflict is finally over.
+> After much struggle and insanity, the warehouse conflict is finally over.
 Amanda concedes the conflict on behalf of Og and his remaining thug, meaning that the PCs stay alive and can proceed to check out the smuggled goods they were interested in.
+>

-Because it was a concession, Og gets away to fight another day.
+> Because it was a concession, Og gets away to fight another day.
 Because Lenny conceded to Amanda in an earlier example, Og also gets away with Landon’s sword as a personal trophy.
+>

-Because Lenny conceded, he gets fate points.
+> Because Lenny conceded, he gets fate points.
 One for conceding, and another two for the mild and moderate consequences he took in the conflict.
 All the invocations used against him were free, so that’s all he gets.
 Three fate points.
+>

-Ryan gets two fate points, because Amanda let one of the thugs invoke his Not the Face! twice against him during the conflict.
+> Ryan gets two fate points, because Amanda let one of the thugs invoke his Not the Face! twice against him during the conflict.
+>

-Lily gets no fate points, because all the invocations against her were free, from advantages and boosts.
+> Lily gets no fate points, because all the invocations against her were free, from advantages and boosts.
 Because she won, she doesn’t get awarded for the consequences she took.

-#### Transitioning To A Contest Or Challenge
+### Transitioning To A Contest Or Challenge

 You may find yourself in a conflict scene where the participants are no longer interested in or willing to harm one another, because of some change in the circumstances.
 If that happens, and there’s still more to resolve, you can transition straight into a contest or challenge as you need.
 In that case, hold off on awarding the end-of-conflict fate points and whatnot until you’ve also resolved the contest or challenge.

-{example}

-In an earlier example, Cynere managed to get a vault door open so the three PCs could escape an endless horde of temple guardians.
+> In an earlier example, Cynere managed to get a vault door open so the three PCs could escape an endless horde of temple guardians.
 They all decide to run and try to lose them.
+>

-Now, the guardians and the PCs have mutually opposing goals but can’t harm one another, so now it’s a contest.
+> Now, the guardians and the PCs have mutually opposing goals but can’t harm one another, so now it’s a contest.
 Instead of running the next exchange, Amanda just starts setting up for the chase.
+>

-Even though the PCs have some consequences and are due some fate points, they won’t get them until after we find out if they can get away, or if they get caught.
+> Even though the PCs have some consequences and are due some fate points, they won’t get them until after we find out if they can get away, or if they get caught.

-#### Teamwork
+### Teamwork

 Characters can help each other out on actions.
 There are two versions of helping in Fate—combining skills, for when you are all putting the same kind of effort into an action (like using Physique together to push over a crumbling wall), and stacking advantages, for when the group is setting a single person up to do well (like causing multiple distractions so one person can use Stealth to get into a fortress).